 - To register for classes, login to the site, select Catalog, and add your desired course(s) to the shopping cart.

 - Once you complete a Fire Corps course, that course will no longer be available in your catalog.

 - Fire Corps Academy course descriptions are below.
 In addition to the Fire Corps sessions, also view our list of Other Training Opportunities.

 Fire Corps periodically offers live sessions so students can interact with the instructor and other participants.
-Click here to register.
+Stay tuned for information on future live webinars.